1Syler/apache-virtual-host-setup/README.md

 The script only requires one parameter(-D) to create a virtual host.
 If only -D is specified, it will use the default configurations for the rest of the setup.

-Create a virtual host
+Create a virtual host.
+You will be asked to confirm the setup configurations before proceeding.

 <pre><code>sudo avhs.php -D example.com</code></pre>

-See a message showing it's usage instructions
+See a message showing it's usage instructions.

 <pre><code>sudo avhs.php --help</code></pre>